Back to Document

-- Exercise five days a week.
-Aim for at least 30 minutes of moderate-intensity exercise each day.
+- Exercise 3 to 4 days a week.
+Aim for 40 minutes on average of moderate- to high-intensity exercise each day.
 Be sure to check with your health care provider before starting an exercise program.

 - Eat a healthy diet.
 This means limiting the amount of saturated fat and cholesterol you eat.

 - Control your blood pressure.
 If you have high blood pressure, follow your health care provider's advice on how to lower it.

 - Control your cholesterol levels.
 If you have high cholesterol levels, follow your health care provider's advice on how to lower it.

 - Manage your weight.
 Lose weight if you need to.

 This information is not intended as a substitute for professional health care.
 Always consult with a health care provider for advice concerning your health.
 Only your health care provider can determine if you have coronary artery disease.

 This assessment is not intended to replace the evaluation of a health care professional.

 Interventional radiology is an area of medicine that is growing rapidly as an alternative to many conventional surgeries.
 Interventional radiologists are physicians who specialize in minimally invasive, targeted treatments performed using imaging guidance.
 Broward Health Imperial Point’s Interventional Radiologist, Dr. Linda Hughes, uses her expertise in reading X-rays, ultrasound and other medical images to guide small instruments such as catheters (tubes that measure just a few millimeters in diameter) through the blood vessels or other pathways to treat disease percutaneously (through the skin).
 Click here to read more about Dr. Linda Hughes and the various procedures she performs.

 - Interventional radiology procedures often replace open surgical procedures.